 1. Blogging: 1st posting for your blog due was last Sunday.

-2. Blogging: 2nd posting due is this Thursday before the class begins.
+2. Blogging: 2nd posting due is today before the class begins.

 TWITTER OF THE DAY